Here’s everything you need to know about the EIDL before you apply.

 $2 million (but reporting is claiming the SBA is capping all loan offers at this time to $150,000 - we have begun to see this reported by small businesses, but cannot confirm if this applies to all applications)

-If your business dissolves or is unable to repay the funds, it may be possible to have the loan forgiven.
+No, an EIDL is not forgivable.
+Only if your business dissolves or is unable to repay the funds, it may be possible to default on the loan.

 Is collateral required?